Kotlin/kotlin-by-example/examples/05_Collections/13_max.md

-# min, max
+# minOrNull, maxOrNull

-`min` and `max` functions return the smallest and the largest element of a collection.
+`minOrNull` and `maxOrNull` functions return the smallest and the largest element of a collection.
 If the collection is empty, they return `null`.

 ```run-kotlin
 fun main() {